▶️ LISTEN TO THIS ARTICLE

 Which AI safety framework should I start with if I'm in a regulated industry?

 Start with NIST AI RMF 1.0.
 It's the closest thing to a universal framework, and it maps well to sector-specific requirements.
-If you implement the four core functions (Govern, Map, Measure, Manage) thoroughly, you'll have roughly 60-70% of what HIPAA AI risk assessments, SR 11-7 validation, and EU AI Act conformity assessments require.
+If you implement the four core functions (Govern, Map, Measure, Manage) thoroughly, you'll build a common control layer that can support HIPAA AI risk assessments, SR 11-7 validation, and EU AI Act conformity assessments without starting three separate programs from scratch.
 Then layer on sector-specific requirements.
-Don't try to satisfy the EU AI Act and HIPAA simultaneously from scratch; build a common foundation first.

 How much does AI compliance cost in regulated industries?